stanford-oval/wikidata-emnlp23/README.md

 curl https://almond-static.stanford.edu/research/qald/refined-finetune/precomputed_entity_descriptions_emb_wikidata_33831487-300.np -o <your_directory>/precomputed_entity_descriptions_emb_wikidata_33831487-300.np
 ```

-and then check out `run_refined.py` for an example of how to inference.
+and then check out `run_refined.py` for an example of inferencing with it.